flashbackzoo/notes-documenting-software-architectures/README.md

 It delivers value to developers, deployers, testers, and clients.

-- Education: New team members, third party developers, or product owners.
+- **Education**.
+New team members, third party developers, or product owners.
-- Communication: Explaining how a feature is implemented or discussing an approach for a new feature.
+- **Communication**.
+Explaining how a feature is implemented or discussing an approach for a new feature.
-- Analysis: Provides a view of what needs to be tested when modifying or adding new code.
+- **Analysis**.
+Provides a view of what needs to be tested when modifying or adding new code.
 Ensures features are implemented in accordance with the system's [quality attributes](#quality-attributes).

 ### Quality Attributes